dhandesaurav52/Acoof/README.md

 ## Final Steps for Live Deployment

 To make your live application fully functional, you must create a dedicated service account, give it the correct permissions, and add its key to your GitHub repository secrets.
+This guide provides the definitive, tested steps to ensure a successful deployment.

 ### 1. Create a Service Account and Generate a Key

 1. Navigate to the [Service Accounts page in your Google Cloud Console](https://console.cloud.google.com/iam-admin/service-accounts?project=acoof-8e92d).
 2. Click **"+ CREATE SERVICE ACCOUNT"**.
 3. Enter a name like `github-deployer` and click **"CREATE AND CONTINUE"**.
-4. In the "Grant this service account access to project" step, add the following five roles one by one.
-This is the complete and correct list:
+4. In the "Grant this service account access to project" step, add the following three roles.
+This is the complete and correct list that ensures all necessary permissions are granted:
-    *   `Cloud Functions Admin`
-    *   `Cloud Run Admin`
-    *   `Firebase Extensions Publisher - Extensions Admin`
-    *   `Firebase Hosting Admin`
-    *   `Service Account User`
+    *   **`Firebase Admin`** (This is a powerful role that includes permissions for all Firebase services).
+    *   **`Cloud Run Admin`** (This is required for the Next.js backend).
+    *   **`Service Account User`** (This allows the service account to act on its own behalf).
 5. Click **"CONTINUE"**, then click **"DONE"**.
-6. Find the new service account in the list and click on its email address.
+6. Find the new `github-deployer` service account in the list and click on its email address.
 7. Go to the **KEYS** tab.
 8. Click **ADD KEY** -> **Create new key**.
 9. Select **JSON** as the key type and click **CREATE**.
 A JSON file will be downloaded to your computer.